Best & Worst Chevrolet Colorado Years

 Inside, it’s all about tech.
 Electronic dash?
 Check.
 Enormous 11.3-inch touchscreen?
 You bet.

-In a nutshell, the 2023 Colorado is Chevy’s answer to those wanting Silverado muscle in a more condensed package.
+In a nutshell, the 2023 Colorado is Chevy’s answer to those wanting Silverado muscle in a more portable package.
 It’s a bold move, but will it pay off?
 Only time will tell.

 Chevrolet Colorado Average Resale Values

 Want to know how well the Colorado maintains its value?
-This graph tells the story:
+This chart shows the story:

 Chevrolet Colorado Average List Price